 Teutopolis State Bank

-Teutopolis State Bank and Sigel Community Bank will NEVER request any confidential information from a customer by direct phone calls or emails.
-Confidential information includes: account numbers, social security number, PIN’s or passwords.
-NEVER give out confidential information unless you have personally originated a conversation in-person or over the phone and Teutopolis State Bank or Sigel Community Bank is requesting this information for the purpose of identification.
+Teutopolis State Bank will NEVER request any confidential information from a customer by direct phone calls or emails.
+Confidential information includes: account numbers, social security number, PINs or passwords.
+NEVER give out confidential information unless you have personally originated a conversation in person or over the phone and Teutopolis State Bank or Sigel Community Bank is requesting this information for the purpose of identification.
 NEVER give out your PIN or password to anyone, including Teutopolis State Bank Staff.
-Emails from legitimate sources such as banks or the FDIC can be fraudulent.
+Emails from what appear to be legitimate sources such as banks or the FDIC can be fraudulent.